ofenloch/rki-data-evaluation/README.md

 ## Plot Generation

 The script **plot-data.sh** processes the extracted CSV file and generates the plots.
-The script does all the things that are described in mor detail below.
+The script does all the things that are described in more detail below.

 ## The data in the Excel files is **extracted into CSV** file by